ania4data/DSND2/Project1_Amazon-food-review/README.md

-# Sentiment analysis of Amazon 500,000 fine food review
+# Sentiment analysis of Amazon 500,000 fine food reviews

 - In this project I look at the review helpfulness and interaction between top reviewers in the comnnunity.
 - Study the impact of time on the review score